Engin-Boot/modularity-cpp-univac-os/README.md

-addColor.h has the color declaration telColorCode.h has declaration of class pair and telColorCode.cpp definition getColor.h declaration of fun to get color and getColor.cpp definition TestPair.h declaration of fun to test and print manual and TestPair.cpp definition main.cpp
+addColor.h has the color declaration telColorCode.h has declaration of class pair and telColorCode.cpp definition getColor.h declaration of fun to get color and getColor.cpp definition TestPair.h declaration of fun to test and TestPair.cpp definition Manual.h decalration and fun to print and manual.cpp defination main.cpp is consumer code